johnyquest7/machine-learning-tutorial/README.md

     from sklearn.linear_model import LogisticRegression
     logreg = LogisticRegression() logreg.fit(x_train,y_train)

 Next we import logistic regression model from Sklearn.
 Then we assign LogisticRegression() function to the model variable logreg.
-After this we train the model logreg using the fit function.
+After this we train the model logreg using the 'fit' function.
 Our model is trained and we can use it to predict cancer.

     y_pred_class=logreg.predict(x_test)